matthewmorrone/diachron-db/README.md

 #### Known Bugs:
 + opening and closing the modal causes loadPairs to be called too many times
++ notes about languages currently tossed out: need to aggregate tags
 + figure out what's going on with the tagify error

 #### Enhancements: